1 - Access Cluster

 apiGroup: rbac.authorization.k8s.io

-An example of writing a group (IAM user group) to a role binding is as follows:
+The example of creating a group (IAM user group) in role binding is as follows.

 # This role binding allows users in the "ReadPodsGroup" group to view pods in the "default" namespace.